 Most illnesses end after a while, but when they don’t, life shrinks.
 Anyone who has been in this situation will know how the walls close in; how your old horizons slide out of reach, and isolation becomes the enemy.
 You can’t travel any more, for work or pleasure, either together (they can’t) or alone (they need you).
 You can’t have people to dinner when one person is ill.
 You can’t go out (who’d like to babysit my sick adult?).
 On the worst days, even nipping out for milk becomes a logistical juggle, and the day the car breaks down is a whole fresh hell.

 At first, maybe you just you accommodate the restrictions.
 Business trips become teleconferences.
 Dinners become coffees and then Skype chats.
-But slowly you’re replaced at dinners and drinks evenings, as your friends get used to circles without you.
 Your social and career options slither away, one by one, and you have no ethical choice but to let them go.
 ‘For now,’ you tell yourself, watching the years slip away, watching others get promoted for work that you’d give your eye teeth to enjoy, and then gallop on to after-work parties and weekends away with friends.

 Meanwhile, you’re stuck together behind closed doors, one in pain and the other unable to help, annoying each other.
 (Sick people don’t turn into saints.
 Neither do the people looking after them.)